yasoob/personal_blog/content/posts/running_staticman_on_static_hugo_blog_with_nested_comments.md

 This is super simple and tells staticman to do a couple of things.
 It tells it where to put the comment data (`data/comments/{options.slug}` in this case), which fields are allowed and which ones from among them are required.
 I have also turned on moderation because spam is a real issue.
 I need to manually moderate the comments.
 I have added a `reply_to` field as well.
 This is going to be used when we implement nested comments.

 After creating this file, we need to create `data/comments` folder in the root of our blog repo as well.
-Once you do that, create a `.gitkeep` file in there so that git knows to add that empty folder in version control.
+Once you do that, create a `.keep` file in there so that git knows to add that empty folder in version control.

 Now stage your changes, commit them and push them: